 - 8 ounces fish- halibut, sea bass, wild Alaskan cod, haddock, salmon, black cod, shrimp, scallops

 - salt and pepper to taste

-Heat oil in a large skillet over medium heat.
+- Heat oil in a large skillet over medium heat.
 Add onion and sauté until fragrant about 3 minutes.
 Add potatoes and corn.
 Saute 2- 3 minutes, add water or stock, salt and pepper and bring to a simmer.
-Cover, turn heat down to low and simmer 10 minutes, or until potatoes are fork tender.
+Cover, turn the heat down to low and simmer 10 minutes, or until potatoes are fork-tender.

-While the potatoes are simmering, heat oil in another skillet.
-Season fish with salt and pepper and sear each side over medium high heat.
+- While the potatoes are simmering, sear the fish.
+Heat oil in another skillet.
+Season fish with salt and pepper and sear each side over medium-high heat.
 Lower heat and cook to your desired doneness.
 Set aside.